Sarang-Pitale/Sarang-Pitale/README.md

 ### Hi👋 I'm Sarang!
 I am a Software Engineer.
-II find joy in programming, indulging in books, expressing through writing, and exploring new places through travel.
+I find joy in programming, indulging in books, expressing through writing, and exploring new places through travel.
 A forward-thinking software developer driven by a passion for pioneering solutions, constantly pushing boundaries in the pursuit of innovation.
 <!--
 **Sarang-Pitale/Sarang-Pitale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.